The Sport and Active Recreation Plan

 - 45% of facilities providing sport and active recreation opportunities in the Shire are privately owned, with council only controlling about one third of all venues.

 - Government, not for profit and commercial providers of sport and active recreation need to work together to meet the current and future physical activity needs of residents and visitors

 To ensure the plan is evidenced-based, Council sought data and information from local not-for-profit sporting groups, commercial providers of sport or active recreation activities (see scope for definition of “active recreation”), State and Regional Sporting Organisations and Noosa residents and visitors.

 - Over 350 residents, 32 businesses, 38 sports clubs, 57 peak sporting bodies and State Government bodies have already contributed information for the Draft Plan.

 - A Community Reference Group of interested residents was formed to help direct and inform the Draft Plan

-- Public feedback on the Draft Plan will be received from July21 to August 25 2017 and can be provided by:
+- Public feedback on the Draft Plan was also received from July 21 to August 25 2017

 For more information please email our Community Development Officer.